webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ### House Bank - 25.6 V Lithium

 If comparing to a 12 V AGM bank this bank is equivalent to over 3,000 Ah.
 The bank supports the DC to AC Inverter and all other major loads.
 It is comprised of 40 x EVE LiFePO4 280Ah 3.2 V 5250g cells wired to create 5 parallel strings of 8 in series cells for a 25.6 V nominal service.
 It weighs around the same amount as 8 golf cart batteries at 225kg.
-The rated capacity is 35 kWh but is confnigured to provide 26 usable kWh before starting to shed loads.
+The rated capacity is 35 kWh but is configured to provide 26 usable kWh before starting to shed loads.
 Each cell has dedicated monitoring.
 Each of the 5 strings of cells can be disconnected from the bank.

 ### Buffer / Starting Battery - 12.8 V Lithium